-An international student planning to attend the University on a student (F-1) visa must satisfy the appropriate undergraduate admissions requirements and procedures, demonstrate proficiency in the English language, and provide an affidavit of financial support (bank statement of \$26,500 USD or affidavit of support if applicable; applicants with dependents and children must show additional financial support of \$5,000 for a spouse, and \$2,500 per child).
+An international student planning to attend the University on a student (F-1) visa must satisfy the appropriate undergraduate admissions requirements and procedures, demonstrate proficiency in the English language, and provide an affidavit of financial support (bank statement of \$36,450 USD or affidavit of support if applicable; applicants with dependents and children must show additional financial support of \$5,000 for a spouse, and \$2,500 per child).

 Academic records should include courses studied, grades earned, diplomas, certificates, and results of comprehensive national examinations.
-International students must request an evaluation of their international transcripts through the World Education Services (WES) or Educational Credential Evaluators (ECE) to determine authenticity and degree equivalency.
+International students must request an evaluation of their international transcripts through the World Education Services (WES), Educational Credential Evaluators (ECE), or AACRAO's Electronic Database for Global Education (EDGE) to determine authenticity and degree equivalency.